Hualālai Resort Pending and Contingent Properties

 ABOUT

-Located on the Kona-Kohala Coast, this 865-acre, Five-Star Four Seasons property features pristine white sand beaches and a black-lava landscape.
-The master-planned residential community includes access to the resort’s Hualalai Club which includes the 18-hole, Jack Niklaus-signature championship golf course, tennis, watersports, as well as the resort’s world-class dining and spa.
-The community features single family estate homes, condominiums/villas and vacant estate lots.
+Located on the Kona-Kohala Coast, this 865-acre, Five-Star Four Seasons property features pristine white sand beaches and a black lava landscape.
+The master-planned residential community includes access to the resort’s Hualalai Club, which includes the 18-hole, Jack Nicklaus-signature championship golf course, tennis, watersports, as well as the resort’s world-class dining and spa.
+The community features single-family estate homes, condominiums/villas, and vacant estate lots.

 DID YOU KNOW?